Your Trusted Partner

 Singapore imposes no restrictions on foreign ownership of private limited companies.
 This applies to most business activities regulated by the Accounting and Corporate Regulatory Authority (ACRA).
 For a deeper look at entity choices, see our guide on Singapore Company Types & Structures.

-What you can do as a foreign owner:
+What you can do as a foreign owner in 2026:

 - Own 100% of the shares with zero local equity requirements.